daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user should be able to download titles and read them offline.
+#### The user must be able to download titles and read them offline

 If the service model offers both download and streaming capabilities, the user must be able to download a title, enabling them to read it